Skip to main content

 Render

-The skill fills header fields, builds state tables, variant sections, and variable mode sections.
+The skill fills header fields, builds state tables, variant sections, and variable mode sections, locating each target by render-meta layer id with a name-match fallback on the rendered instance.

 6